footfish/ivrswitchboard-fullstack/README.md

 [Readmen for Server can be found here.](/server)

 ## Demo
-You can have a quick demo here [https://enigmatic-sea-61714.herokuapp.com/](https://enigmatic-sea-61714.herokuapp.com/)
+You can have a quick demo here (may be slow to spin up) [https://enigmatic-sea-61714.herokuapp.com/](https://enigmatic-sea-61714.herokuapp.com/)

 email: dummy@email.com
 password: dummy